 The team builds a long-term business vision.
 Trying to understand how different prices can relate to each other.
 “Our starting point was conveying that the core product utility is the same across all editions,” says Coulombe.
 Consequently, they start thinking about which users are interested in which features.

-There is no perfect solution for SaaS pricing model
+There is no perfect SaaS pricing model

 The team learned they could only use data to make the best possible decision.
 But, SaaS pricing model is always a work in progress.
 By examining their target market, x.ai team was able to build pricing structure that delivers an undeniable value.
 Both to the customers and the company.
 This is not the end of developing their strategy.
 Furthermore, they will use new data to improve it.

-I’d like to hear your experiences and challenges with developing SaaS pricing model in the comments section below.
+Share your experiences and challenges with developing SaaS pricing model in the comments section below.